 8 Top-Rated Tourist Attractions in Nablus

-Historic Nablus is less visited than the southern towns of Bethlehem and Hebron in the Palestinian Territories, but for those who want to explore the West Bank more thoroughly, this town has many attractions to offer.
-Its history stretches right back to Abraham's arrival in the land of Canaan, and important religious sites are scattered throughout the surrounding area.
-Mount Gerizim, with its Samaritan community, is a major highlight as are the twisty lanes of Nablus' Old City.
+Historic Nablus is less visited than the southern towns of Bethlehem and Hebron in the Palestinian Territories, but for those who want to explore the West Bank more thoroughly, this town has many tourist attractions to offer.
+Its history stretches right back to Abraham's arrival in the land of Canaan, and important religious sightseeing sites are scattered throughout the surrounding area.
+Among the major things to do is Mount Gerizim, with its Samaritan community, while another highlight are the twisty lanes of the old city.

 1 Old City

-Nablus Old City district is a delight to explore.
+Nablus' old city district is a delight to explore.
 In sharp contrast to the tall office blocks of the surrounding modern districts, the maze of winding lanes and skinny alleyways here are a wonderfully atmospheric place of old and dilapidated stone buildings.
-In the center of the market area is the El-Nassar Mosque, while the larger El-Kebir Mosque, built in 1168 on the foundations of a Crusader church, is a few hundred meters east.
-If you're looking for a unique gift to bring home, Nablus Old City is home to a thriving olive-oil soap production industry and there are several soap factories tucked within the alleys where you can watch the process and buy the wares.
+In the center of the market area, where you can sample Nablus' many sweets and knafeh (a sweet-cheese dessert) shops, is the El-Nasser Mosque, while the larger El-Kebir Mosque, built in 1168 on the foundations of a Crusader church, is a few hundred meters east.
+If you're looking for a unique gift to bring home, the old city is home to a thriving olive-oil soap production industry, and several soap factories are tucked within the alleys, where you can watch the process and buy the wares.

 Location: 11 kilometers northwest of Nablus

 3 Mount Gerizim